-GST launched in India on July 1, 2017 by our prime minister Narendra Modi.
-The process began during government of Atal Bihari Vajpayee in 1999.
-Under the one hundred and twenty second amendment bill called as the, The Constitution act, 2016 introduced GST.
+GST is launched in India on July 1, 2017 by our Prime Minister, Narendra Modi.
+The process began during the regime of Atal Bihari Vajpayee in 1999.
+Under the one hundred and twenty second amendment bill called as The Constitution Act, 2016, GST is introduced.

-The bill had passed both the houses and amended on august 2016.
-Then it goes among states to receive the states consent over GST implementation.
-After receiving the consent of majority of the states, the bill became the CONSTITUTION ACT, 2017.
+The bill had passed both the houses and was amended on August 2016.
+Then it goes among states to receive the states’ consent over GST implementation.
+After receiving the consent of majority of the states, the bill became THE CONSTITUTION ACT, 2017.

 26 states gave their consent for the GST implementation.
-By this act GST implemented all over India.
+By this act, GST is implemented all over India.

 HSN Codes and Its Description

-HSN means Harmonised System of Nomenclature.
+HSN means Harmonized System of Nomenclature.
 It is a product coding model.
 It is used during international trade.
-While classifying the goods for GST, in order to maintain uniformity it is being used.
+While classifying the goods for GST, in order to maintain uniformity, it is beingused.
 The codes are important during the import and export of goods.
-This coding system is a widely accepted system worldwide.
-Its structure has detailed categorisation comprises of 21 sections and 99 chapters.
+This coding system is widely accepted worldwide.
+Its structure has detailed categorization, comprises of 21 sections and 99 chapters.

 During the enrolment and registration for GST, one should mention correct HSN codes.